-- Then there is accomplishing awareness, which is the awareness that allows us to relate to an object, either do something with it or do something to it.
+- Accomplishing deep awareness allows us to relate to an object, either to do something with it or do something to it.

-We also mentioned that all of these five work together as a network.
-So we can see that quite easily or readily in a conversation with somebody.
-When we are with somebody, then, we first of all take in the information of what they look like and the sound of their voice and, while we are trying to speak with them, we are aware of putting them together with other aspects – in the sense that this is a woman, and this is a woman of a certain age and from a certain background, certain nationality, a certain social class, and so on.
-So that will be a general context within which we’re going to relate to this person.
+All of these five types of deep awareness work together as a network.
+We can see that quite readily in a conversation with somebody.
+For instance, when we are with somebody, we take in the information of what they look like and the sound of their voice.
+While we are speaking with someone, with the equalizing and reality types of deep awareness, we put the visual and audio information together with similar previous information and are aware that this is a woman, a woman of a certain age, from a certain background, certain nationality, a certain social class and so on.
+These aspects will be the general context in which we relate to this person.

-And as the conversation continues and we get more information, then the reality awareness of change allows us to be flexible and to change our way of relating.
-Because maybe initially we analyze the situation incorrectly or we didn’t really know what was going on.
-And so as we get more information, then, the deep awareness of reality will allow us to be flexible and to adjust the way in which we are using the accomplishing awareness to relate to it.
+All of these five types of deep awareness network and function together.
+Reality deep awareness allows us to know what information we’re taking in as the conversation unfolds, what equalizing factors apply to it, what individualizing factor can specify it, and what kind of relating is appropriate for it.
+As the conversation continues and we get more information, then reality deep awareness of change allows us to be flexible and to change our way of relating.
+Perhaps initially we analyzed the situation incorrectly or we didn’t really know what was going on.
+As we get more information, the deep awareness of reality allows us to be flexible and adjust the way we relate by means of accomplishing deep awareness.

 Is the process of recognition the same as individualizing?

 For example, it’s the same process with which we understand language.
-If you think about it, the sound of different voices saying certain acoustic patterns is different with each voice.
-Now how do we know that that acoustic pattern, that combination of vowels and consonants, is actually a word?
-If we were listening to a foreign language then we wouldn’t know that it was a word, would we?
-And how do we know – even if we know that it’s a word, and we put together the appropriate vowels and consonants, and make the break between one word and another – what that word actually means?
-And how do we know that the sound of that word in so many different voice patterns all are referring to the same word with the same meaning?
+The sound of different voices saying certain acoustic patterns is different with each voice.
+Yet, how do we know that a certain acoustic pattern we hear – the sound of a combination of vowels and consonants – is actually a word?
+If we were listening to a foreign language, we wouldn’t know that what we heard was a word, would we?
+Further, even if we know that it’s a word, and we put together the appropriate vowels and consonants, and make the break between one word and another, how do we know what that word actually means?
+How do we know that the sound of that word in so many different voice patterns are all referring to the same word with the same meaning?
 It’s a very complex process, isn’t it?

-Therefore, recognizing when we see somebody, that it’s the same person that we saw yesterday – they don’t look the same; they’re wearing something different, probably; their facial expression might be quite different – that’s the same process, isn’t it?
+It’s the same process when we see somebody and recognize that it’s the same person we saw yesterday, even though they don’t look the same.
+For example, they’re probably wearing something different; their facial expression might be quite different.
 How do we know it’s the same person?
-Even when we are with somebody and they move and they do different things, how do we know that it’s the same person?
-Because the visual information is quite different.
-That’s amazing, isn’t it, if you start to think about it.
+When we are with somebody and they move and they do different things, how do we know that it’s the same person, considering that the visual information is quite different?
+It’s an amazing process, if you start to think about it.
 It could be a different person, couldn’t it?
-If we had some fault with these mental factors and couldn’t put information together… Think about that.
+If we had some fault or flaw with our mental factors and types of deep awareness, we would be unable to put this information together.

+Think about that.
 It makes us have much more respect for our minds, doesn’t it?

 The Relevance of Understanding Voidness

-This is the type of thinking that we use for understanding voidness: that it’s impossible that the person exists as some solid entity or that the body is a solid entity.
+We utilize this type of analysis for understanding voidness.
+It’s impossible that the person exists as some solid entity or that the body is a solid entity.
 If it were, it could never move.
 Or, if it were solid, the body in different positions would be two totally different bodies, like two drawings of Mickey Mouse in a comic book in two different frames.
 Interesting, isn’t it?

-The Universality of the Five Types of Deep Awareness
+Question about the Universality of the Five Types of Deep Awareness

 All these perceptual processes are quite complex, but still a young child of two or three years old can do it automatically.
-So does this have something to do with rebirth?
+So, does this have something to do with rebirth?

 The Parallel between the Five Types of Deep Awareness and the Five Aggregates

-- When we talk about the equalizing awareness, this is putting things together.
-And the most significant way of putting things together, in terms of achieving Buddhahood, is to realize (put everyone together) that everybody equally wants to be happy and not to be unhappy.
-That’s the basis for love (may they be happy and always have the causes for happiness) and compassion (may they be free from unhappiness or suffering, and have the causes for that).
-So this is parallel to the aggregate of feeling some level of happiness or unhappiness.
+- Equalizing deep awareness, which puts things together, is parallel to the aggregate of feeling some level of happiness or unhappiness.
+The most significant way of putting things together, in terms of achieving Buddhahood, is to realize, by putting everyone together, that everybody equally wants to be happy and not to be unhappy.
+That’s the basis for love: “May they be happy and always have the causes for happiness,” and compassion, “May they be free from suffering and the causes of suffering.”

 The Five Types of Deep Awareness Are Pure by Nature